 The themes of the exhibitions at the Sinebrychoff Art Museum and the Paul and Fanny Sinebrychoff house museum provide a suitable starting point for diverse projects and subjects.
 The below is a compilation of ideas for projects and museum trips, as well as suggestions for assignments.

 The Sinebrychoff Art Museum building and the origins of the collections

 The Sinebrychoff Art Museum was originally built as the home of the Sinebrychoff family.
 Today, it is known as the only museum in Finland to specialise in old European art.
 Several art collectors have wanted to donate their art collections to the museum.
-You can explore these collections at the Collectors on tour exhibition, and later, from 27 November 2021, at the renewed collection exhibition on the second floor.
+You can explore these collections at the renewed collection exhibition on the second floor.

 The most significant of the art collections is the Paul and Fanny Sinebrychoff collection, which was, in its time, the largest private donation made in Finland.
 It includes nearly 900 works of art and objects from the home of the Sinebrychoffs.
 The Paul and Fanny Sinebrychoff collection is on display at the house museum, in the second-floor rooms facing Bulevardi, which are furnished based on photographs taken by Signe Brander in 1912.
 Exquisite objects and works of art from the house museum are now on display in the exhibition space in the Red Cellar.